cmu-pasta/DateSAT/docs/constraint_datasets.md

       (e.g., `llm-logical_operators-1`, `llm-logical_operators-2`, then continuing into the next file).
 - Writes the combined array to `constraints/constraints.json`.

-The resulting `constraints.json` is the master LLM constraint dataset.
+The resulting `constraints.json` is the master LLM constraint datesatbench.

 ---

-## 2. Legal-Doc Constraint Dataset (`dataset/legal_doc_constraints`)
+## 2. Legal-Doc Constraint Dataset (`datesatbench/legal_doc_constraints`)

 ### 2.1 Source data

-The legal-doc dataset is derived from U.S. Internal Revenue Code (Title 26) text.
+The legal-doc datesatbench is derived from U.S. Internal Revenue Code (Title 26) text.
 The source text is pre-processed into records (e.g., clauses/sections) stored in:

-- `dataset/legal_doc_constraints/processed_data/selected.jsonl`
+- `datesatbench/legal_doc_constraints/processed_data/selected.jsonl`

 Each record includes: